 What travel and global health insurance you choose is ultimately a very personal choice, however, as a nomad, it’s important to look for one that takes into account our lifestyle.

 Here are our favourite options when it comes to health and travel insurance for nomads, long-term travellers. and remote workers.

 We were personally very impressed SafteyWing during the early stages of the pandemic when they helped us with our emergency flight home.

-We’ve always found communication with them easy and the claims process is clear and straightforward.
+We’ve always found communication with them easy and the claims process is clear and straightforward (read more in our full review).
 It’s also easy to add people to your insurance if you are a couple or group which saves money if you’re travelling with others.